Digital Ad Operations

 2. In what format and to what specifications should I send my ad materials?

-Please refer to this link for the latest SPH ad specifications.
+Please refer to this link for the latest SPH Media ad specifications.

 3. To whom should I send my ad materials to?

-Your SPH Digital Account Manager should have introduced you to a Campaign Manager who will receive and verify your ad materials for scheduling.
+Your SPH Media Account Manager will receive and pass the materials to the Digital Operations Specialist to verify your ad materials for scheduling.

 4. What is the deadline for ad materials to be sent in before my campaign starts?